corgito/corgito.github.io/_posts/2022-11-13-keith_levene.md

 for Public Image Limited (PiL), the band he co-founded with John Lydon (fka Johnny Rotten of the Sex Pistols) in 1978.
 Way more people know the Sex Pistols, and a few might only know PiL as Johnny Rotten\'s other band.
-But I\'m not certainly not alone in my belief that of the two, Public Image Ltd was the one artistically worth a damn.
+But I\'m certainly not alone in my belief that of the two, Public Image Ltd was the one artistically worth a damn.
 As a few YouTube commentators have pointed out: Public Image Ltd, at their early peak before Levene left the band, sounded like the future.
 And I think Levene